-• Cataloging: The Library maintains catalog records for all its collections in patron-accessible databases.
+Cataloging: The Library maintains catalog records for all its collections in patronaccessible and public-facing databases.
 Thorough cataloging by trained Library personnel allows researchers to explore collections without unnecessary handling of materials.
 Locations and tracking of collection materials are managed in the Library systems listed below.